GoldenArkGeneralTrading/company-profile/VERIFICATION.md

 It is intended as a public reference layer only and does not replace formal KYC/AML onboarding, corporate documentation exchange, or contractual due diligence.

+This GitHub-hosted verification map is part of the public entity profile for Golden Ark Reserve.
+It is maintained to connect legal identity, official website pages, public identifiers, membership references, supplier references, service pages, machine-readable files, and research resources in one consistent reference document.

 ---

 ## Legal entity